botpress/readme/docs/INTEGRATIONS/building-integrations/getting-started/getting-started-1.md

 INTEGRATION_NAME=my-integration
 npx @botpress/cli init --name $INTEGRATION_NAME --type integration cd $INTEGRATION_NAME
-npm i --save-dev bp-integration-runner npm i
+npm i --save-dev @growth-botpress/bp-integration-runner npm i
 ```

 bp-integration-runner allows you to easily run the integration locally, with hot-reloading and the ability to view logs locally.

 2. Now add this script to your package.json file: